-Popular creators are savvy marketers, with a knack for finding innovative ways to engage with their viewers.
-And they’re adept at building massive communities, with audiences that range from hundreds to millions.
-And while celebrities are known to increase brand lift and view-through rates1, statistics show 70% of YouTube subscribers say they relate to YouTube creators more than traditional celebrities.2
+A YouTube creator is anyone who makes videos for YouTube.
+Popular creators are savvy marketers with a knack for finding organic ways to engage their viewers.
+They’re adept at building big communities, with audiences that range from hundreds to millions.
+And while celebrities are known to increase brand lift and view-through rates1, statistics show 70% of YouTube subscribers relate to YouTube creators more than traditional celebrities.2

-Tips for Working with Creators
+FameBit Tips for Working with Creators

 What Do Creator Partnerships Look Like?

 There’s no one-size-fits-all approach, so FameBit offers two easy ways to collaborate with creators:

 Brands post requests for content proposals directly to the FameBit platform creator base.
 The platform uses data to inform decisions about the YouTube creators best suited to work with your brand.
 You can RFP, engage and hire creators directly.

 Creators can send proposals in response to a posted campaign and brands choose which creator to hire.
 Brands can see top level stats on a creator’s video performance such as CPV, watch time, engagement, total clicks and click geography.